-Life and plans change — and you decide to sell your home and find another one.
+Life and plans change — you are ready to sell your home and and find another one.
 This is the time to think about which buying and selling option would work best for you.

 There’s more to think about than just the money you’d acquire from a sale, though.
 Be aware that the inventory may be low in the community that you want to live.